opennextjs-cloudflare CLI

 upload command

-It starts by populating the remote cache and then uploads a version of your application to Cloudflare (via wrangler upload).
+It starts by populating the remote cache and then uploads a version of your application to Cloudflare (via wrangler versions upload).
 Note that the application will not automatically be served on uploads.
 See Gradual deployments (opens in a new tab) to learn more about how to serve an uploaded version.